Reda1234-tech/NourWTazkieh/README.md

 #### Date Apr 02, 2025
   Adding default files, constants, first localization version.
 In addition to building main menu items UI as grid view

+## Todos
+#### Date Apr 02, 2025
+  Need to add logic when clicking on each menu item Optimize the menu items button UI
+  Implement model and get repository for each functionality (quran, azkar, zekr) Implement Prayer Section

 ## Getting Started